miraut/plantilla.patentes.word/README.md

 - Document is organized in sections.
 They correspond to the ones that must be presented in different pages
 - Figure section does not have line numbers in the margin
 - Text has a uniform color
-- Author, title and company fields are empty, as it should be expeted for a document that will be used to claim industrial property rights
+- Title and company fields are empty, as it should be expeted for a document that will be used to claim industrial property rights
+- Author field is actualized by saving the gchanges in the file.